Code-Institute-Submissions/webzone-milestone-project-three/README.md

 * I Created the Logo Icon on my website using [Free logo design](https://www.freelogodesign.org/)

 * The favicon on my website was created using [favicon.cc](https://www.favicon.cc/)

+* The content I used for blog post on my website was copied from [Medium](https://medium.com/).

 ## Acknowledgements